T5ive/Tools-Injector-Mod-Menu/README.md

 **Only bug reports from Canary builds will be accepted.**

-For failed compilation issues, upload both main setting screenshot and logs.
+For failed compilation issues, upload both settings.json and logs.

 For Tools Injector Mod Menu issues, Please explain how it went wrong.